thrace-project/media-bundle/Resources/doc/image_upload.md

 ImageUpload
 ===========

-ImageUpload provides the following functionalities:
+image_upload provides the following functionalities:
 - upload a single image
 - preview the image with colorbox plugin
 - crop the image with Jcrop